dvangennip/course_updater/README.md

 	- a filter function might ideally take 2+ search terms
 	- current `find\_users` method could be chained to achieve multiple search terms in `x AND y` fashion, not `OR` or `ANY`.
 - Do not require input path for teams\_updater class (work that into the import function)
-- Change name to lms_updater and maybe split out into separate files, making it more like a library?
+- Split out into separate files, making it more like a library?
 - Login procedure for some of the classes is the same so standardise, or make a base class for them
 	- MoodleBrowser may be a suitable candidate?